Designed by neuropsychologists to monitor cognitive health over time.

 The accuracy of our computer-based test has been validated in published clinical trials.
 The test has also been evaluated against the "gold standard", independently performed, full neuropsychological exams by psychologists where it proved to be as accurate at detecting MCI as a specially trained psychologist.

 Unlike other cognitive function tests you may find online, our cognitive tests are scored by trained neuropsychological specialists with graduate degrees.
-These specialists create comprehensive, easy to read reports; click here to see a sample report.
-The level of functioning within each cognitive domain is described in the test results, as well as the global functioning level.
-Patterns of functioning are also assessed within the context of positive and negative factors, such as:
+These specialists create comprehensive, easy to read reports that will clearly show whether your cognitive function is stable or declining over time.
+In addition to the objective assessment of your cognitive function, the report discusses positive and negative factors affecting your cognitive health, such as:

 - Level of education